0xIntuition/intuition-mcp-server/README.md

 Use the input schema for the desired tool (e.g., {"queries": ["ethereum"]} for search_atoms).

-Ensure the payload matches the tool’s JSON schema to avoid errors.
+Ensure the payload matches the tool's JSON schema to avoid errors.

 **Send the request:**